Mangrove tree distribution: Pakistan

 Pakistani mangroves are located mainly along the delta of the Indus River (the Indus River Delta-Arabian Sea mangroves ecoregion).
 Major mangrove forests are found on the coastline of the provinces of Sindh and Balochistan.

 In Karachi, land reclamation projects have led to the cutting down of mangrove forests for commercial and urban development.
 On 22 June 2013, Sindh Forest Department, Govt. of Sindh, Pakistan, with the help of 300 local coastal volunteer planters set the Guinness World Record by planting 847,250 mangrove saplings at Kharo Chan, Thatta, Sindh, Pakistan in a little over 12 hours.
 This is the highest number of saplings planted within a day under the Guinness World Record category of "Maximum Number of Trees Planted in a Day".

 Sindh Forest Department, Government of Sindh Mangrove has played pioneer role for the conservation and protection of the mangroves in the Indus Delta since late 1950s when it was handed over the areas.
 A breakthrough success is the re-introduction of Rhizophora mucronata into the Indus Delta, which had become extinct there.
 More recently, a threatened mangrove shrub, Ceriops tagal, has also been successfully re-introduced.
 A third species, Aegiceras corniculatum, is under trials at the nursery stage.

 A major initiative is currently underway in Sindh to rehabilitate degraded mangrove mudflats.
 Since 2010 alone, around 55,0 km2 of former mangrove forest have been planted and rehabilitated.
 During this period, through concerted efforts and a rigorous conservation policy adopted by the Sindh Forest Department, the government of Sindh and the federal government, a mangrove resource base of around 150,0 km2 has been created, with the support of local coastal communities.
 International organizations like IUCN and WWF are also playing critical role to support this initiative.
 Other achievements include: (1) Declaring all the mangrove forests in the Indus Delta as Protected Forests in December 2010; Constitution of a Mangrove Conservation Committee at the provincial level which includes all stakeholders as members and overall awareness of the importance of mangroves and its ecosystem.

 Oceania

 Australia and New Guinea

 Australia and Papua New Guinea both rank in the top five mangrove holding nations globally.
 More than five species of Rhizophoraceae grow in Australasia, with particularly high biodiversity on the island of New Guinea and northern Australia.

 As of 2012, Australia has slightly below 10000 km2 of mangroves and Papua New Guinea has just under approximately 5000 km2 ±12% (CI 0.9, n = 7) of mangrove.

 New Zealand

-New Zealand also has mangrove forests extending to around 38°S (similar to Australia's latitudinal limit): the southernmost examples are at Raglan Harbour (37°48′S) on the west coast and Ohiwa Harbour (near Opotiki, 38°00′S) on the east coast.
+New Zealand also has mangrove forests extending to around 38°S (similar to Australia's latitudinal limit): the southernmost examples are at Raglan Harbour (37°48′S) on the west coast and Ohiwa Harbour (near Ōpōtiki, 38°00′S) on the east coast.
 Avicennia marina australasica is the only mangrove in New Zealand.